highcard-dev/docs/docs/intro.md

 # Welcome

 Welcome to the **Druid Documentation**.
-We are still in the process of building our docs.
-If you would like to participate, please feel free to contribute.
+Feel free to join us if you're interested.

 ## Contents

-This documentation is intended to help you understand and navigate the Druid platform and it's various features and components.
+This documentation is designed to help you easily understand and navigate the Druid platform with all its features and components.

-It is roughly divided into
+It is divided into:

 - [General](/docs/contribute/intro)
 - [Druid Guides](/docs/category/guides)